msimecek/Chatbot-Student-Workshop/README.md

 In this workshop, you will learn how to create your own chatbot using  **Visual Studio 2017**, **C#** language and **Microsoft Bot Framework**.

+> There are two versions of this workshop: you are currently reading the C# one.
+If you're more of a JavaScript/Node.js person, switch to the [other one](README-Node.md).
+>
+> English translation was kindly started by @laurelle.

 ## Assumptions

 It¨s good to have a basic understanding of how web applications work and how are they built.